-What are the main findings: The production of Cachaça observes well defined regulations, with its processes encompassing both field and industrial practice.
+What are the main findings: Thev production of Cachaça works within well defined regulations, with its production encompassing both field and industrial practice.
 The review focuses on sugar cane cultivation, fermentation, distillation, and ageing in wooden barrels.
-It underscores the significance of regional factors such as climate, soil, and the varirty of sugar cane in shaping the sensory profile of cachaça.
+It underscores the significance of regional factors such as climate, soil, and sugar cane variety in shaping the sensory profile of cachaça.
 While a range of sugar cane cultivars have been developed and grown in different environments, further research on the adaptation of sugar cane crop is necessary.
-Fermentation of cachaça is spontaneous utilising the microbiota in the sugar cane juice.
+The fermentation of cachaça is spontaneous utilising the microbiota in the sugar cane juice.
 However, the use of wild sugar cane yeasts, complemented with commercial strains is increasingly used by producers.
-With regard to distillation, production of the spirit using copper still pots and ageing in tropical wood barrels remain prevalent in the industry.
+With regard to distillation, production of the spirit in copper still pots and ageing in tropical wood barrels remain prevalent in the industry.